pu2clr/AKC695X/README.md

 This is an Arduino Library to control the AKC695X / M695X DSP radio devices.

 This library was built based on [AKC6955 stereo FM / TV / MW / SW / LW digital tuning radio](http://maximradio.altervista.org/akc6955/AKC6955-datasheet-english.pdf) document from "AKC technology".
 Others sources help the author to build this library.
-You can check these source on [References](https://pu2clr.github.io/AKC695X/#references).
+You can check these sources on [References](https://pu2clr.github.io/AKC695X/#references).

 The PU2CLR AKC695X Arduino Library also intend to be used on **all members of the AKC695X family** respecting, of course, the features available for each IC version.
 Finally, it can be freely distributed using the MIT Free Software model.